Vatican judge tosses defense motions as fraud trial advances

 VATICAN CITY (AP) — The Vatican’s criminal tribunal on Tuesday resoundingly rejected defense motions to dismiss a landmark financial fraud case and ruled the trial will go ahead with the questioning of a cardinal scheduled for later this month.

 Judge Giuseppe Pignatone read aloud his rejection of two-dozen defense arguments from the past seven months that sought to have the charges dropped against the 10 defendants.
-The case involves the Holy See’s bungled 350 million-euro (US$390 million) real estate investment in a London property, though it has grown to involve other unrelated charges.
+The case involves the Holy See’s bungled 350 million-euro (US$390 million) investment in a London property, though it has grown to involve other unrelated financial charges.

 Pignatone set March 17 for the next hearing.
 Cardinal Angelo Becciu, a former top Vatican official, is expected to be questioned about allegations he funneled Holy See money to a Sardinian charity run by his brother.
 He and the other defendants deny wrongdoing.